oxinabox/Kaldi-Notes/fst-example/index.md

  - Usage: `fstcompose [--fst_compat_symbols=false] outer.[fst|fsa] inner.fst output.fst`

-Applying an input to the Output FST is equivelent to first applying it to the Inner then applying the output of that to the Outer.
-Ie `output(x)=outer(inner(x))`
+Applying an input to the Output FST is equivelent to first applying it to the Inner then applying the output of that to the Outer. i.e. `output(x)=outer(inner(x))`

- - `--fst_compat_symbols=false`: setting this to false (it defaults to true), may be required when composing FSTs/FSA where `--keep_isymbols` or `--keep_osymbols` was used and that the symbol files embeeded while actually compatable are not the same files (it seems to store the filenames, which can be seen by running `strings` on a fst).
+ - `--fst_compat_symbols=false`: setting this to false (it defaults to true), may be required when composing FSTs/FSA where `--keep_isymbols` or `--keep_osymbols` was used and that the symbol files embedded while actually compatible are not the same files (it seems to store the filenames, which can be seen by running `strings` on a fst).

 ###Other useful Commands
-All the commands in openfst have a use.
+All the commands in OpenFst have a use.
 Other commands which I have found particularly useful, but do not have space to detail include;

  - `fstsymbols` manipulate and export the symbols tables in the binary FST/FSA
- - `fstproject` convert the FST into a FSA in either the input or output space by discarding the appoprate lables
+ - `fstproject` convert the FST into a FSA in either the input or output space by discarding the appropriate labels

 #Examples provided here